 Notes: Table shows model simulations of the change in agriculture share of GDP driven by the effects of climate change.
-The full set of country-level results shown in this map are listed in Appendix Tables A-21 to A-29.

-fect dominates and the agriculture share of GDP rises in response to climate change despite large relative declines in agricultural productivity.
-In contrast, the trade effect dominates in Rwanda, where the domestic share of agricultural expenditures falls from 85% to 54%.
-Other countries, such as Canada, Denmark, and Kenya see an increase in agricultural specialization because of increased exports driven by improvements in relative agricultural productivity compared to their trading partners.
+Figure 10: Projected Impact of Climate Change on Agricultural GDP Share large relative declines in agricultural productivity.
+In contrast, the trade effect dominates in Rwanda, where the domestic production share of agricultural expenditures falls from 85% to 54%.
+Other countries, such as Canada, Denmark, Kenya, and Mozambique see an increase in agricultural specialization because of increased exports driven by improvements in relative agricultural productivity compared to their trading partners.